solana-developers/solana-cookbook/docs/th/references/local-development.md

 Websockets provide a pub/sub interface where you สามารถ listen for certain events.
 Instead of pinging a typical HTTP endpoint at an interval to get frequent updates, you สามารถ instead receive those updates only when they happen.

-Solana's web3 [`Connection`](https://solana-labs.github.io/solana-web3.js/classes/Connection.html) under the hood generates a websocket endpoint and registers a websocket client when you create a new `Connection` instance (see source code [ที่นี่](https://github.com/solana-labs/solana-web3.js/blob/45923ca00e4cc1ed079d8e55ecbee83e5b4dc174/src/connection.ts#L2100)).
+Solana's web3 [`Connection`](https://solana-labs.github.io/solana-web3.js/classes/Connection.html) under the hood generates a websocket endpoint และ registers a websocket client when you create a new `Connection` instance (see source code [ที่นี่](https://github.com/solana-labs/solana-web3.js/blob/45923ca00e4cc1ed079d8e55ecbee83e5b4dc174/src/connection.ts#L2100)).

 The `Connection` class exposes pub/sub methods - they all start with `on`, like event emitters.
 When you call these listener methods, it registers a new subscription to the websocket client of that `Connection` instance.
 The example pub/sub method we use below is [`onAccountChange`](https://solana-labs.github.io/solana-web3.js/classes/Connection.html#onAccountChange).
 The callback will provide the updated state data through arguments (see [`AccountChangeCallback`](https://solana-labs.github.io/solana-web3.js/modules.html#AccountChangeCallback) as an example).